TradeSkillMaster/LibTSMCore/README.md

 A [plugin](LuaLSPlugin/LibTSMCoreLuaLSPlugin.lua) for
 [LuaLS](https://github.com/LuaLS/lua-language-server) is provided to allow for better language server support.
-The plugin exposes `.GetContext(uri, text)` and `.ProcessContext(context)` functions which can be called on the `OnSetText(uri, text)` function in your own plugin as well as a few other useful functions for more custom integrations.
+The plugin exposes `.GetContext(uri, text)` and `.ProcessContext(context)` functions which can be called in the `OnSetText(uri, text)` function in your own plugin as well as a few other useful functions for more custom integrations.

 ## License and Contributes